 Where stock will be crossing a river or lake more than twice in any month, a dedicated bridge or culvert must be installed.
 Check out the rules for installing culverts and bridges here (see page 3) (pdf 332 KB).

 Is your head spinning?
 We appreciate this is a lot of complex information.
-If you have any questions about the new Essential Freshwater Regulations for Stock Exclusion, or any questions about the identification of a wetland on your land, please make direct contact with our Catchment Facilitator’s via [email protected]
+If you have any questions about the Essential Freshwater Regulations for Stock Exclusion, or any questions about the identification of a wetland on your land, please make direct contact with our Catchment Advisor’s via [email protected]